 Much of the work shown is collage, a medium that enables Bart to quickly create unexpected compositions characterized by strong contrasts and abrupt juxtapositions of shape, scale and material.
-He says, “Chance plays a major role in how I make each work.
+He says, “Chance plays a role in how I make each collage.
 I try to make new discoveries without predetermined outcomes.
-I lose one type of imagery and find another – one that surprises me and enables me to wed intuited sensation to analytical intention.”
+I lose one type of imagery in order to find another – one that surprises me and enables me to wed intuited sensation to analytical intention.”

 Bart notes that an underlying consistency underpins all his work, whatever the medium.
-“I’m interested in how relationships get set up and the language that’s created in the interaction between process and intent.
-The final work is self-contained, in that all the parts relate to and act on one another.
-My primary purpose is to make abstract works that resemble the concrete – that have an essential physical force.
-It is the unexpected element, the surprise that I look for that tells me when they are done.”
+“I’m interested in how relationships get set up and in the language that’s created in the interaction between process and intent.
+My primary purpose is to make abstract works that resemble the concrete – that have an essential physical force.”

 Critic Dominique Nahas says: